Cecilapp/GitHub-Pages-deploy/README.md

 # GitHub Pages deploy

-> This deploys a static site on GitHub Pages.
+> This Action deploys a static site on GitHub Pages.

 ![Deploy to GitHub Pages](GitHub-Pages-deploy.png)